-You may be a little overwhelmed at how much variation there appears to be in the legal sector.
-After all, for every kind of law, there is an entire legal industry built around, in need of specialist lawyers.
+There are lots of different types of lawyers.
+But which role is right for you?
+You may be a little overwhelmed at how much variety there appears to be in the legal sector.
+Every kind of law seems to have an entire legal industry built around it, in need of specialist lawyers.

-Our Law with Business degree is an ideal starting point for a career in corporate law, as it will give you a balance of legal knowledge and insight into the day to day running of a business.
+Our Law with Business Law degree is an ideal starting point for a career in corporate law, as it will give you a balance of legal knowledge and insight into the day to day running of a business.

-As criminal law covers everything from minor traffic violations to murder, there are lots of sub-specialisations within the sector, and criminal law lawyers can work everywhere from small local courts all the way up to crown courts.
+As criminal law covers everything from minor traffic violations to murder, there are lots of sub-specialisations within the sector, and criminal lawyers can work everywhere from small local courts all the way up to crown courts.

 These cases could stem from issues with pay, wrongful dismissal, or health and safety negligence.
-One similarity employment lawyers and corporate lawyers do share is that they can both work for either a private firm or in-house for the employers.
+One similarity employment lawyers and corporate lawyers share is that they can both work for either a private firm or in-house for the employers.

-Divorce is a main component of the work family lawyers deal with, but in itself divorce can also involve aspects of property law, finance law and child custody.
+Divorce is a main component of the work family lawyers deal with, but divorce can also involve aspects of property law, finance law and child custody.
 Family law also covers matters surrounding adoption.
 It therefore requires a good overall knowledge of law.

 - Family Law (Option module, final year) – Law

-Human rights lawyers are on the front line of ensuring that society remains equal and just for everyone, in-line with the Human Rights Act 1998.
+Human rights lawyers are on the front line of ensuring that society remains equal and just for everyone, in line with the Human Rights Act 1998.

 With new inventions popping up left, right and centre in today’s world, intellectual property law, or IP law, is an ever-growing field.
-Intellectual property lawyers are concerned with the protection of these bold new ideas.
+Intellectual property lawyers are concerned with the protection of new ideas.

 Injuries are an everyday part of life.
 But personal injury lawyers step in when injuries are more than just bumps and bruises.
 They work on cases that involve injuries sustained during accidents, whether at home, at work or in public.